allegro/turnilo/docs/configuration.md

 **healthCheckingTimeout** (number), default: 1000

-The timeout for the cluster health checking request in ms.
+The timeout for the cluster health checking request in ms. See [Checking health of Turnilo instance](health-checking.md)

 **sourceListScan** ("auto" | "disable"), default: "auto"